 Clearing of vegetation in both Areas 1 and 2 of OU-1 may be required to allow for the installation of the air monitoring and sampling stations and creation of access pathways to the stations.
-The process for clearing and vegetation management will follow the previously approved processes utilized for the 2013 fence construction and 2013 GCPT Investigation.
 Woody vegetation will be chipped in place and placed in the OU-1 area as surface mulch.
 For non-woody vegetation, or for thicket type vegetation, a brush hog or similar surface-level cutting tool will be used.
 Moisture may be added to the vegetation during brush hog and chipping operations if the natural moisture in the vegetation is insufficient to suppress dust.
+This will be determined by the field manager upon visual inspection/detection of dust.